arbor-sim/arbor/doc/install.rst

     export CC=`which mpicc`
     export CXX=`which mpicxx`

-    # configure with mpi, tbb threading and compiled with optimizations
+    # configure with mpi
-    cmake .. -DARB_WITH_MPI=ON \           # Use MPI
+    cmake .. -DARB_WITH_MPI=ON
-             -DCMAKE_BUILD_TYPE=release    # Optimizations on

-    # run unit tests for global communication on 2 MPI ranks
+    # run MPI-specific unit tests on 2 MPI ranks
-    mpirun -n 2 ./tests/global_communication.exe
+    mpirun -n 2 ./bin/unit-mpi

-(Note that 'release' build is in fact the default configuration for Arbor.)

 The example above sets the ``CC`` and ``CXX`` environment variables to use compiler wrappers provided by the MPI implementation.
 While the configuration process